ChingWhee/tp/docs/UserGuide.md

 Upon startup, you’ll see a **main menu** with 4 command options:

 - `inventory`: Manage your pantry items
-- `shopping`: Track what you need to buy
 - `recipe`: Save and manage recipes
 - `bye`: Exit the program